Kolathiri

-Kolathiri or Kolathiri Rājā (/kn/) (King of Kolathunādu or King of Cannanore in foreign accounts) was the title by which the senior-most male along the matrilineal line of the Mushika or Kolathunādu Royal Family (Kolaswarũpam) based in the North Malabar region was styled.
-It is a descendant of the Mushika dynasty.
+Kolathiri or Kolathiri Rājā (/kn/) (King of Kolathunādu or King of Cannanore in foreign accounts) was the title by which the senior-most male along the matrilineal line of the Kolathunādu Royal Family (Kolaswarũpam) based in the North Malabar region was styled.
+Kolathiri belongs to the Mushika dynasty, who were historically a part of the Nair community of Samantan class.